 Students from the EU or EEA

-You are unlikely to be entitled to help from the council when homeless if you are a student from the EU or EEA.
+You are unlikely to be entitled to help from the council when homeless if you're a student from the EU or EEA.

 This is because your right to live and study in the UK is based on having enough money and resources to support yourself.
-You are expected to find and pay for your own accommodation.
+You're expected to find and pay for your own accommodation.

-You are eligible for assistance if you have worker status.
-If you are working while you are studying then you may be able to argue that you have worker status.
+If you're working while studying then you may have worker status.
 This depends on how much you earn and the hours you work.

 Family members of EU and EEA nationals

-Find out more about homelessness rights when you are the family member of an EU or EEA national.
+Find out about homelessness rights if you're a family member of an EU national.

 If the council won't help

-The council must tell you in writing if it decides you are not eligible for assistance.
+The council must tell you in writing if it decides you're not eligible for assistance.